 The instrumental paradigm provides a useful account of how we think of witnesses’ testimony in courts today, but is it fit to describe witnesses’ role in ancient times as well?
 Humphreys does not phrase her challenge to the “Anglo-American” worldview in these terms; however, I am not the first to raise this question.
 Scholars have long noticed difficulties with the instrumental paradigm when reading ancient materials and highlighted an abundance of sources where it seems that the witnesses bear more authority than one expects.
-However, scholars’ conclusions to follow these findings tend to be confined to either a specific cultural context, represented by the body of texts where the puzzling sources are found, or, more often, to a more specific sub-context within a given body of texts.
+However, scholars’ conclusions from these findings tend to be confined to either a specific cultural context, represented by the body of texts where the puzzling sources are found, or, more often, to a more specific sub-context within a given body of texts.
 For obvious reasons, the generalizations of these findings cause discomfort for one who wishes to adhere to the standards of critical research.
-However, it seems that responsible criticism requires us nevertheless to account for the abundance of findings that point in a similar direction.
+However, it seems that responsible criticism requires us to account for the abundance of findings that point in a similar direction.

 In this article, I would like to propose a method for considering some general conclusions on the conception of witnesses that prevailed in antiquity, in the societies from which Western civilization emerged.
 To clarify, it is not my intention to provide the motivation for such consideration; this motivation is given to us by the numerous anomalies that one encounters when attempting to apply the instrumental paradigm to ancient depictions of witnesses, which, as noted, have been described extensively in previous research.
 Rather, my goal is to suggest a tool that can enable one to prudently generalize the impression created by these multiple anomalies and to rule out the option that they are mere exceptions to a rule.
 This article will not aim at a full description of the role of witnesses in antiquity, a task that is beyond the scope of any single article.
-Instead, it will offer a perspective on some recurring quandaries in the study of ancient depictions of witnesses.
+Instead, it will offer a perspective on some recurring problems in the study of ancient depictions of witnesses.
 These problems, I suggest, amount to a pattern; the fact that the same problems come up in very different cultural contexts is itself indicative of a broader picture, in which the concept of a witness must have been different than how we understand it today.
-In this alternative picture, witnesses did not ‘provide evidence,’ instrumentally assisting the judicial decision; rather they were the authoritative body, who either made the judicial decision or on whose word these decisions utterly depended.
+In this alternative picture, witnesses did not ‘provide evidence,’ instrumentally assisting the judicial decision; rather they were the authoritative body, who either made the judicial decision or on whose word these decisions depended.

 Building on previous studies of the role of witnesses in different ancient societies, I will argue for the repeating patterns of specific problems which have puzzled researchers, patterns that have been thus far overlooked in scholarship.
 I will discuss three examples in the three parts of the article.
 Part A will explore a dilemma that repeatedly presents itself when reading ancient legal texts (laws as well as judicial private documents), which frequently condition verdicts on the words of witnesses, stating the result that applies ‘if witnesses testify.’
 In part B, I will discuss the conspicuous, overlapping terminology one finds in ancient texts referring to witnesses and judges.
 In part C, I will present a conceptual problem that arises in the study of oath formulae, where deities are referred to as ‘witnesses’ of an oath while entrusted with judgment of oath violators.